 Space is limited; please register before September 1, 2019.
 The registration fee of $25.00 and will include morning refreshments and a catered lunch with water, tea, and soda.
 Registrants will receive a “goodie bag” containing items relating to the workshop.

 If you have any questions, you may visit the Clay County Genealogy Library in Center Point, Indiana, on Monday, Wednesday, or Saturday between 10:00 a.m. and 4:00 p.m. or call 812-835-5005 during the same hours.

-If you wish to attend, fill out the 2019 Info & Registration Form for Workshop and mail it with accompanying check or money order to the address listed.
+If you wish to attend, fill out the 2019-Cemetery Registration Form and mail it with accompanying check or money order to the address listed.
 We are not able to accept credit card, debit cards, or Pay Pal for payment.

 The September 10th Center Point Cemetery Restoration Workshop was made possible through a Historic Preservation Education Grant from Indiana Landmarks, Indiana Humanities, and the National Endowment for the Humanities.
 The workshop was a success due to the volunteers, participants, speakers, Boy Scouts, community members, and businesses that donated items or gave the society discounts on their merchandise.